Distinguished Professor Linda Tuhiwai Smith

 ANI MIKAERE

-Keynote Speaker — Politics, law and decolonisation
+Keynote Speaker — Politics, Self Determination and Decolonisation

 Ngāti Raukawa and Ngāti Porou